AhmedNaleba/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 4-print_rev.c - C function that prints a string, in reverse, followed by a new line.
 5-rev_string.c - C function that reverses a string.
 6-puts2.c - C function that prints every other character of a string, starting with the first character, followed by a new line.
+7-puts_half.c - C function that prints half of a string, followed by a new line.